flegaspi700/Chat-AI/docs/03-features/README.md

 ## 📖 Overview

-Documentation for all major features in FileChat AI.
+Documentation for all major features in DocuNote.

 Each feature is documented with:
 - **Why** it exists (design decisions)